Underground press: 1965–1973 boom period

+The East Village Other was "formed as a stock company, with Walter Bowart, Allen Katzman and Dan Rattiner each owning three shares", co-founded in October 1965 by Walter Bowart, Ishmael Reed, Allen Katzman, Dan Rattiner, Sherry Needham, and John Wilcock.
+It began as a monthly and then went biweekly.

 According to Louis Menand, writing in The New Yorker, the underground press movement in the United States was "one of the most spontaneous and aggressive growths in publishing history."
 During the peak years of the phenomenon, there were generally about 100 papers currently publishing at any given time.
 But the underground press phenomenon proved short-lived.

 An Underground Press Syndicate (UPS) roster published in November 1966 listed 14 underground papers, 11 of them in the United States, two in England, and one in Canada.
 Within a few years the number had mushroomed.
 A 1971 roster, published in Abbie Hoffman's Steal This Book, listed 271 UPS-affiliated papers; 11 were in Canada, 23 in Europe, and the remainder in the United States.
 The underground press' combined readership eventually reached into the millions.

 The early papers varied greatly in visual style, content, and even in basic concept — and emerged from very different kinds of communities.
 Many were decidedly rough-hewn, learning journalistic and production skills on the run.
-Some were militantly political while others featured highly spiritual content and were graphically sophisticated and adventuresome.
+Some were militantly political while others featured highly spiritual content and were graphically sophisticated and adventurous.